 Ernest Alfred Collyer Lloyd 1st Battn.
-Scots Guards, KIA 31 July 1917 age 27, buried Artillery Wood Cemetery, Boezinge, nr Ypres, Belgium.
+Scots Guards, KIA 31 July 1917 age 27, buried at Artillery Wood Cemetery, Boezinge, nr Ypres, Belgium.
 Born 1890 Kensington son of Ernest Octavius Lloyd (Member of Stock Exchange) and Margaret Lloyd of 7 Bryanston Sq, London, husband of Charlotte Edith Annette Farbridge of 68 Warwick Sq, London.

 Lt Samuel William Wilkinson, 237th Siege Battery, Royal Garrison Artillery, died of wounds 9 April 1918 at 58th Casualty Clearing Station, Lillers, age 23, buried Lillers Communal Cemetery, Nord-Pas-de-Calais.
-Born 26 Apr 1895, son of Samuel William Wilkinson (senr.), timber merchant and Mrs Kate Wilkinson of Southdown House, Storrington (usually occupied by local doctor) and Durban, South Africa.
+Born on 26 Apr 1895, son of Samuel William Wilkinson (senr.), timber merchant and Mrs Kate Wilkinson of Southdown House, Storrington (usually occupied by local doctor) and Durban, South Africa.

 Lt Alexander Goble Mitchell 6th Battn. (attached to 4th Battn.)
-Middlesex Regt., killed in enemy air raid at Doullens 30 May 1918 age 20, buried Bagneux British Cemetery, Gezaincourt.
-Born 1897 Stoke Damerel, Devon, son of Sir Thomas Mitchell (retired Corps of Naval Constructors) and Lady Clara Agnes Jane Mitchell of 37 Salisbury Rd, Southsea.
+Middlesex Regt., killed in enemy air raid at Doullens 30 May 1918 age 20, buried at Bagneux British Cemetery, Gezaincourt.
+Born in 1897 at Stoke Damerel, Devon, son of Sir Thomas Mitchell (retired Corps of Naval Constructors) and Lady Clara Agnes Jane Mitchell of 37 Salisbury Rd, Southsea.